pramodshanmugam/Personal_GPT_Setup.github.io/index.markdown

 ---
 layout: default
-title: Setting Up Your Personal GPT Locally
+title: Setting Up Pramod's GPT Locally
 ---

 # Worried About Your GPT Search Becoming Public?
 Here's How to Set Up Your Personal GPT